Human Rights Attorney From Nigeria Awarded 2020–2021 Baker McKenzie Scholarship

 Jill Casal, director of the Law School’s Office of Graduate Legal Studies, noted that Maduka stood out at the start.
 “When we received Hillary’s application, the question for us was not whether to admit him—it was how do we ensure that he attends Columbia?” she says.
 “What was most compelling was his incredible commitment to human rights and social justice in his home country of Nigeria.
 In our subsequent numerous conversations throughout the admissions process, his incredible kindness and humility only enriched our strong impression of Hillary.
 We look forward to personally welcoming Hillary to Columbia in January!”

-The Baker McKenzie Scholarship was first established in 2015 and awards $50,000 to a Columbia Law LL.M. student who demonstrates academic success and financial need, with a priority given to students from Africa, Asia, Eastern Europe, and Latin America.
+The Baker McKenzie Scholarship was first established in 2015 to be awarded to a Columbia Law LL.M. student who demonstrates academic success and financial need, with a priority given to students from Africa, Asia, Eastern Europe, and Latin America.